ART150-ship-it/CS351/Project-3/README.md

 [Star](https://blue.cs.sonoma.edu/~angomez/start3.html)

 ### This is an alternate version of the third version of the program.
 The three changes are the background being a blue color, the star being colored white, and being in a upright position.
-These changes are not present in future version of this program.
+These changes are not present in future versions of this program.

 [White star with blue background](https://blue.cs.sonoma.edu/~angomez/start3ALT.html)